-To submit an in person, please bring a $25.00 fee (Cash or Checks ONLY) to the City of Lebanon Planning Department.
+To submit an in person, please send or bring a $25.00 fee (Cash or Checks ONLY) to the City of Lebanon Planning Department.

 For a Rezoning Request, please refer to this page.

 Zoning PurposeZoning divides the City into districts for the purpose of regulating land use and development.
 Each district has specific requirements regarding uses allowed, building heights, minimum setbacks from property lines, lot coverage and minimum lot area.

-As part of the City of Lebanon Municipal Code, Title 14 deals with the zoning regulations and districts in accordance with a comprehensive plan for the purpose of promoting the public health, safety, morals, convenience, order, prosperity, and general welfare of the community.
+As part of the City of Lebanon Municipal Code, Title 14 - Zoning Code deals with the zoning regulations and districts in accordance with a comprehensive plan for the purpose of promoting the public health, safety, morals, convenience, order, prosperity, and general welfare of the community.

 Regulations PurposeThey have been designed to: